lolli42/dbdoctor/README.md

 ## TYPO3 Extension Repository

-[No upload yet] For non-composer projects, the extension is available in TER as extension key `dbdoctor` and can be installed using the extension manager.
+For non-composer projects, the extension is available in TER as extension key `dbdoctor` and can be installed using the extension manager.